ati-ozgur/course-python/course-content/f-strings.md

 	print(output_line)

-# fixed digits example
+## fixed digits example

 	decimal_value = 1.454554
 	print(f"{decimal_value:.2f}")

-of course there formatting options for date time and other objects too.
+Of course, there are formatting options for date time and other objects too.